cs107e/cs107e.github.io/labs/lab3/lab.md

 1. Learn how to simulate the ARM processor using `gdb`.

-2. Use `gdb` to inspect stack frames.

-3. Use `gdb` to find bugs in C programs.

-4. Set up your console cable to work with the UART on the Raspberry Pi.
+2. Set up your console cable to work with the UART on the Raspberry Pi.

+3. Use multiple techniques to debug a program: `gdb`, your system debugger, and printing through the console cable.

 To complete the lab, you must answer the questions in the [checklist](checklist).